Wonder Egg Priority

-Wonder Egg Priority was the first anime project by Nojima, known for writing several live-action television dramas.
-Nojima became interested in writing an anime series as he desired to reach a younger audience than he had been able to previously and to write a story which would not be feasible to achieve in a live-action production.
-He conceived Wonder Egg Priority as a coming-of-age drama that would blend the realistic feel of live-action television with the more exaggerated "fantasy" qualities of anime.
-Series director Shin Wakabayashi, in his first time directing a television anime, was recommended by a producer at Nippon TV as an ideal director to realize Nojima's vision for the series.
-Wakabayashi recruited numerous other young animators, often with minimal or no experience in directing television anime episodes, to join the production staff.
+Wonder Egg Priority marked Nojima's first anime project, following his work on live-action dramas.
+Seeking to reach younger audiences and explore stories impractical for live-action, he conceived it as a coming-of-age tale blending live-action realism with anime fantasy.
+Nippon TV producer-recommended debut TV anime director Wakabayashi assembled a team of mostly inexperienced young animators to realize this vision.

-Upon commencing its broadcast, Wonder Egg Priority received critical acclaim from English-speaking reviewers, with praise for its high production value, elaborate narrative, characters, themes, and handling of controversial subject matter.
-However, reviews of the series after the conclusion of its broadcast have proven more polarized, with the eleventh episode's focus on the backstory of a previously unseen character and the special episode's conclusion to the story, often seen as unsatisfying, being particular objects of criticism.
-The series was also widely noted amongst industry experts and anime-focused publications for facing significant production challenges due to its small and inexperienced animation team coupled with an unaccommodating schedule, leading to the production falling behind as the staff struggled to maintain the anime's high production value.
-Later in the production cycle, hobbyist animators from abroad were recruited via the internet to help finish some episodes on time.
-Some critics correlated their polarized responses to the troubled production.
+Initially praised by Western critics for its production quality, narrative complexity, and sensitive treatment of difficult themes, Wonder Egg Priority garnered more polarized reviews after its finale.
+The eleventh episode's focus on a new character's backstory and the special episode's conclusion drew particular criticism.
+Industry observers noted the production's struggles—an inexperienced team and tight schedule necessitated recruiting foreign hobbyist animators online to complete episodes, with some critics linking these challenges to the inconsistent reception.

 Plot

-The series follows Ai Ohto, a junior high school student who is temporarily not attending school following the suicide of her close friend Koito Nagase.
+The series follows Ai Ohto, a junior high school student who is temporarily not attending school, following the suicide of her close friend Koito Nagase.
 During a late-night walk, Ai is guided by a mysterious voice to a deserted arcade, where she finds a gachapon machine that dispenses a "Wonder Egg".
 That night, Ai gets drawn into a dream world where the Wonder Egg cracks open to reveal a girl, whom Ai must protect from a horde of monsters called "Seeno Evils".
 When the voice tells Ai that saving enough people in this world may bring Koito back, she resolves to continue buying Wonder Eggs and protecting their inhabitants.
 Along the way, Ai meets three other girls in the same situation as her: Neiru Aonuma, Rika Kawai, and Momoe Sawaki.